What does MS4 stand for?

 What is Required as an MS4 Permit holder?

 MS4 stands for Municipal Separate Storm Sewer System.
 A separate storm sewer system is a collection of drainage systems that collects and transports stormwater runoff through inlets and pipes and discharges it treatment into local waterways.
 These can also be referred to more generally as a storm water system or storm drain system.
-These are separate from sewer systems which go to a wastewater treatment plant
+These are separate from sewer systems, which transport wastewater to wastewater treatment plants.

 What is an MS4 Permit?